Rebranding Human Resources. Let’s Get Real

 • Team Member Services

-Changing the name of HR without making fundamental changes to what HR does or how we do it won’t make a single bit of difference.
+Changing the name of HR without making fundamental changes to what HR does or how we do it won’t make a single bit of difference in terms of organizational development or employee success.
 We can call ourselves the "Happy Magic Bean Fairy Tale Factory" (HMBFTF!), but that doesn’t mean we’ll supply magic beans or ensure happy fairy tale endings.
+What matters is how we contribute to the workplace culture and drive people transformation.

 Over the past century, we’ve made some dynamic shifts in this name game.
-Starting off as Industrial and Labor Relations, we’ve since been called things ranging from the Pay Office to the Personnel Department before we latched onto the name Human Resources Department in the 1980s
+Starting off as Industrial and Labor Relations, we’ve since been called things ranging from the Pay Office to the Personnel Department before we latched onto the name Human Resources Department in the 1980s.
+Each change reflected a shift in focus, but did they truly impact organizational culture?

-Is the most important thing deciding what we call ourselves?
-While I agree that language is important, the deeper issue is what we stand for, and how we demonstrate value to internal and external customers through our behaviors and actions.
+Is deciding what we call ourselves the most important thing?
+While I agree that language is important, the deeper issue is what we stand for and how we demonstrate value to internal and external customers through our behaviors and actions.
 Are we providing a great experience for our candidates and our employees, from the best onboarding process to a cutting-edge employee engagement platform?
 Are we connecting their capabilities to the goals and strategies of the organization to bring about success for both individual employees and the company?
 Do we support and empower our employees?
 Do we offer an employee rewards system?
 Do we care?

 Author Bio: